What is business process improvement?

-The purpose of business process improvement
+What is the purpose of business process improvement?

 The primary objective of BPI is to continuously improve the performance of both the formal and informal processes within an organization.
 By engaging in business process improvement, organizations can identify bottlenecks, friction, inefficiencies and other problems within their processes and take corrective actions, which helps them to do the following: